-Ed Carroll and Gina O'Brien are opening a new restaurant called The Lemon Squeeze.
+Ed Carroll and Gina O'Brien opened a new restaurant called The Lemon Squeeze in 2022.
 They have completely overhauled a former Main Street college bar to become a casual dining restaurant and piano bar.
-They have come back to New Paltz, to live and fulfill their vision of opening a spot that will be a destination for both visitors and locals.
-They hope their new endeavor, which is scheduled to open before year end, provides an environment to create new downtown New Paltz memories.
+The couple returned b to New Paltz to live and fulfill their vision of opening a spot that would be a destination for both visitors and locals.
+They hope their new endeavor provides an environment to create new downtown New Paltz memories.

 It feels like my four years attending SUNY New Paltz in the Eighties must have left an indelible impression.

 More than three decades later, my wife (also a SUNY New Paltz alumni) and I have returned.

-We would be hard pressed to find another town with such an interesting mix of people or a more scenic setting. - Ed Carroll, former Chief Operating Officer at AMC Networks
+We would be hard pressed to find another town with such an interesting mix of people or a more scenic setting.

+- Ed Carroll, former Chief Operating Officer at AMC Networks